-Huntington Homes was founded in 1987 by brothers Rob & Sheldon Swan to pursue their long-time passion for homebuilding.
+Huntington Homes was founded in the late ’80s by brothers Rob & Sheldon Swan to pursue their long-time passion for homebuilding.

 The brothers talk a lot about “the Client” as they describe their business, because their approach is customer-driven.
-“It’s important that the client has the opportunity to be creative,” says Sheldon.
+“It’s important that the client has the opportunity to be creative,” says Swan.
 “We want to make building a new home the most pleasurable, rewarding process it can be.”
-The extension of this became the company’s ongoing development of its highly detailed signature building plans, and full-time in house design-team.
-Huntington views the plan as an exact representation of the home to be constructed, not as a rough guide, as is common in the industry.
+The extension of this became the company’s ongoing development of its highly detailed signature building plans, and full-time in-house design team.
+Huntington views the plan as an exact representation of the home to be constructed, not as a rough guide as is common in the industry.

 Advances weren’t limited to the construction side of the business.
 Changes were implemented on the people and organizational side of the business as well.
 Huntington developed an exclusive system of working relationships with all of its sub-trades and suppliers, who came to be known as “Business Associates”.
 The advances the company made in this area ensured significant improvements in consistent quality, in every home.
 Explains Rob Swan, “Many builders use different trades and suppliers for each home.
 Their approach is to contract with the lowest bidder.
 With this system you never know who is working on your new home or what is being supplied.”
 Each of the Huntington’s Business Associates must earn and keep the company’s business by doing quality work, as well as by being cost competitive.